 - The bill limits the cumulative amount of time spent on preparing for and administering state assessments to 1% and 2% of the school year, respectively, though a district or school may exceed the limitations if its governing authority adopts a resolution.
 A district or school currently exceeding these limitations may experience an increase in costs to come into compliance or to adopt a resolution. - The bill eliminates the fall administration of the third grade English language arts (ELA) achievement assessment and makes optional several math and writing diagnostic assessments for elementary students.
-The elimination of the fall ELA assessment will decrease local administrative costs.
-Districts that choose not to administer the optional assessments will further experience a decrease in costs and may find it easier to comply with the practice or diagnostic testing limitations.
+Districts that choose not to administer the optional assessments will experience a decrease in costs and may find it easier to comply with the practice or diagnostic testing limitations. - The bill exempts "high-performing" school districts from several requirements of current law, including provisions related to teacher qualifications under the third grade reading guarantee, teacher licensing, mentoring under the Ohio Teacher Residency Program, and class size restrictions.
+Qualifying districts may realize cost savings due to reduced administrative burden.
+Based on report card data, 20.5% of school districts would have qualified as high-performing during the 2013-2014 school year. - The bill permits a school district board of education to contract with a hospital, an appropriately licensed health care professional, or an educational service center (ESC) for the services of a school physician, dentist, or nurse.
+Districts that elect to

-- The bill exempts qualified school districts from several requirements of current law, including provisions related to teacher qualifications under the third grade reading guarantee, teacher licensing, mentoring under the Ohio Teacher Residency Program, and class size restrictions.
-Qualified districts may realize cost savings due to reduced administrative burden.
-Based on report card data, 20.5% of school districts would have qualified for the exemptions during the 2013-2014 school year. - The bill increases the competitive bidding threshold from \$25,000 to \$50,000 that applies to public improvement contracts, including contracts to build, repair, enlarge, improve, or demolish any school building.
+- contract with such entities to provide student health services may realize administrative costs savings. - The bill increases the competitive bidding threshold from \$25,000 to \$50,000 that applies to public improvement contracts, including contracts to build, repair, enlarge, improve, or demolish any school building.
 Raising this threshold may reduce administrative and advertising costs for local school boards of education.